How social media can help HR professionals in their jobs

 “HR practitioners should not only use [online networks such as LinkedIn] to find talents, but also to promote the employer’s brand by sharing content about the company – this could be business or people related content such as some of the fun initiatives that the company is doing in order to attract millennial talents.

-What is one piece of advice you would give to fellow business and HR leaders and professionals who are also looking to build their own online presence on platforms like LinkedIn?
+What is one piece of advice you would give to fellow business and HR leaders and professionals who are also looking to build their own social media HR presence?

 “Professionals need to better understand the context of these platforms and how to use them appropriately.
 To establish a reliable online presence, professionals should take note of the basic profile requirements: a clear headshot as the profile picture, updated descriptions of work experiences as well as content that is fitting for a business audience.